XCVG/commoncore/README.md

 ## Platform Support

-CommonCore supports Unity 2018.2 and (probably) later.
+CommonCore supports Unity 2018.3 and (probably) later.
 The plan is to continue to target the latest stable version of 2018.x for the forseeable future.
 Unity 2017.x is no longer supported, and Unity 2019.x is very much a "we'll see" affair.

 CommonCore supports standalone platforms using Mono and the .NET 4.x scripting runtime.
-When Balmora rolls around, the plan is to get the basic core working on mobile and WebGL (IL2CPP) platforms, but not the full feature set (at least, not yet).
+The plan is to get the basic core working on mobile and WebGL (IL2CPP) platforms within the Balmora release, but not the full feature set (at least, not yet).

 ## Modules